Meta Brevoort: Early life

-Brevoort was born on November 8, 1825 into New York high society and spent her early years at Couvent Sacré Coeur, a Paris convent school.
+Brevoort was born on November 8, 1825, into New York high society and spent her early years at Couvent Sacré Coeur, a Paris convent school.
 During the summers, she accompanied her family to Switzerland, where she grew familiar with the Alps.
 It wasn’t until age 39 that she took up climbing.

 After the death of her parents, Meta Brevoort returned to New York in 1848 and moved in with her sister.
 During this time, she volunteered at a hospital and helped care for her sister's children, particularly her nephew, William Augustus Brevoort Coolidge, with whom she would share a lifelong bond.
 After a doctor recommended mountain air for the sick boy, Brevoort traveled with William to the Bernese Oberland and Zermatt in 1865 and stayed.

 Mountaineering career

 She was the one who introduced Coolidge to alpine mountaineering, a passion he would pursue with great success, eventually completing over 1,700 climbs in the Alps and becoming the most prominent alpine historian of the Victorian era.
-For more than a decade, Brevoort and Coolidge climbed together, usually accompanied by the Grindelwald mountain guide Christian Almer, and a lot of times also by Almer’s son, Ulrich Almer.
+For more than a decade, Brevoort and Coolidge climbed together, usually accompanied by the Grindelwald mountain guide Christian Almer, and a lot of times, also by Almer’s son, Ulrich Almer.

 She made a number of important ascents in the Alps in the 1860s and 1870s.
 She was the first human to climb Pic Central de la Meije (3973 m) in 1870.
 The same year she also made the first ascent on Eiger (3967 m) by the SouthEast ridge.
-First ascent of a woman on Silberhorn (3689 m) and the first winter ascent ever on Jungfrau (4158 m).
-She also was the first woman to traverse Matterhorn (4478 m) and did the first ascent of a woman on Weisshorn (4506 m), Dent Blanche (4357 m) and Bietschhorn (3934 m).
+First ascent by a woman on Silberhorn (3689 m) and the first winter ascent ever of Jungfrau (4158 m).
+She also was the first woman to traverse Matterhorn (4478 m) and did the first ascent by a woman of the Weisshorn (4506 m), Dent Blanche (4357 m) and Bietschhorn (3934 m).